-The Atari ST version features colorful graphics, having impressive background coloring and nicely designed sprites.
-The colors being used here obviously are more than the default 16 (the Amiga version uses more than 64 colors) and count up to 40 which is rather impressive here!
-The animation is pretty smooth that makes the game playable enough as you have to jump and shoot at the same time mostly against the evil little creatures.
+GRAPHICS /SOUND The Atari ST version has colorful graphics with impressive background coloring (more than 40 colors on-screen) and nicely designed sprites!
+The animation is quite smooth and makes the game playable enough as you have to always jump and shoot at the same time, against the evil little creatures.
 The animation of the fly is simply amazing!
-Note that the Atari ST and Amiga version were written from scratch, due to their difference in hardware and especially due to the lack of hardware scrolling on the ST, and thus both versions did not share the same code!
-As far as the sound, the ST version uses a memorable intro tune (of course inferior in quality to the excellent Amiga music score), and several in game SFX but no music.
+Note that the Atari ST and Amiga version were both developed from scratch due to their difference in hardware and especially due to the lack of hardware scrolling on the ST, so both versions do not share the same code!
+As far as the sound, the ST version has a great intro tune, a variety of cool in-game sound effects plus a background gameplay tune!

 GAMEPLAY SAMPLE VIDEO

 On our video below you may watch both the Atari ST and Amiga OCS versions of the game.